ayh20/flogo-components/README.md

 # flogo-components

-This project is a reposotory of Flogo Add in's
+This project is a reposotory of Flogo Add in's that I have developed during my learning of Go and Flogo http://flogo.io

 There are both Activities and Triggers in the respository: